All Products

 Manage resources

-In DataWorks, you can view and manage only the resources that you upload using the visualization feature.
+In DataWorks, you can view and manage only the resources that you upload using the visual interface.
 On the Resource Management page, click a resource to perform management operations.

-Delete resource: This operation deletes the resource only from the corresponding project in the development environment.
-To delete the resource from the production environment, you must publish the deletion operation.
-After the operation is successfully published, the resource is also deleted from the production environment.
-For more information, see Publishing tasks.
+• Delete resource: This operation deletes the resource from the development environment.
+To delete the resource from the production environment, you must publish this change.
+After the publish task is successful, the resource is also deleted from the production environment.
+For more information, see Publish a task.

 MaxCompute might contain resources uploaded using methods other than DataWorks.
 You can view these resources in the following ways.